fitzgen/synth-loop-free-prog/notes.md

-* TODO: verify that our desired program implements the bitvec popcnt as expected

 * TODO: try and combine `add` and `const 1` into a single `add1` component, and do the same for other combos, and see if that helps with synthesizing popcount.
 That is what brahma did, iiuc.

-* TODO: actually use the narrowest width for lines that we can
+* DONE: actually use the narrowest width for lines that we can

 * DONE: it seems like attempting to synthesize a too-minimal program takes too long, so it would be faster to go longest -> shortest, keeping only the last,